sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 cat docs/AE_docs/samplePassList.txt | parallel "cd {}; make  match - "
 ```
 **Please Note**
-We have provoded the list of `2189` passing cases `~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/docs/AE_docs/matcherPassList.txt`, which can
+We have provided the list of `2189` passing cases `~/Github/validating-binary-decompilation/tests/program_translation_validation/single-source-benchmark/docs/AE_docs/matcherPassList.txt`, which can
 be run using either batch mode or individually.